A study on digital content by La Coalicion found that 51 percent of internet users in Spain accessed pirated content in 2013.

 Source: Joshua Brustein, “Want to Fight Off Content Pirates?
 Just Stream Your Show for Free,” Bloomberg Businessweek, December 2, 2013.

-On average, customs officials in South Africa record 26 busts of counterfeit goods from entering the country through ports of entry each day.
+On average, criminal justice programs in South Africa record 26 busts of counterfeit goods from entering the country through ports of entry each day.

 Source: “South Africa Wages War On Pirated Goods,” Bernama, November 12, 2013.

 In an interview with TorrnetFreak, an online pirate who uploads movies to streaming sites explained how he makes money.

 According to the individual, a person uploads content such as movies or television shows to a file-hosting site.
 Users who watch the movies are also show advertisements.
 The file-hosting website has affiliate programs where ad revenue that is generated is shared with the person who uploaded the movie.
 On average, the payout to the person who uploaded the movie is around $1 to $2 for each 1,000 views that the movie or tv show generates.

 (Cash payments reported from under the table jobs.)